JeanBourgarel/WeatherApp/README.md

 ## Features

+At first, the app retrieves data from the API and displays a circular progress bar.
+At the end of the requests, if it went good, the app will show the data retrieved, otherwise it will display a toast containing an error message.

 The app shows a list of items containing : the city name, the city day temperature in degrees Celcius, a description of the day weather in french and an icon.

 Tapping on an item will open a dialog containing the same weather informations for the next week according to the city of the item.